albertbregonia/PANDA/README.md

   <img title="Selection Sort" src=https://github.com/albertbregonia/PANDA/blob/main/img/selsort.png></img>
   </p>
 - Support for `pip install <package>`
-  - All users are able to remotely add any package of their desire to Panda™'s system
+  - All users are able to remotely add any package of their desire to **Panda™**'s system
   <br>
 - Macro/Script Creation
   - Code is allowed to be remotely saved to script files and assigned a name